 In order for justice to occur, local advocacy and reform need to take place.
 And of the different aspects of criminal justice system, prison reform itself needs to be reformed.
 At the Quixote Center, we don’t have all of the answers for reform, but we do have the necessary passion needed to see change come about.
 The primary focus of this blog series will be to explore prison reform on the local, state and federal level.
 We will look at reform through the lenses of government officials such as mayors and state delegates, from the perspective of formerly (and currently) incarcerated individuals, the presence of proactive (or harmful) legislation, as well as examine the different factors affecting recidivism such as lack of housing and discrimination in the work force.

 At the federal level, the Department of Justice is led by known racist, former Alabama Senator Jeff Sessions.
-It is imperative that we keep an eye on the DoJ as well as submitted to the House Judiciary Committee.
+It is imperative that we keep an eye on the DoJ as well as legislation submitted to the House Judiciary Committee.
 Keep the following numbers close so when it’s time to advocate for or against certain bills, you will be able to reach out to your state representatives!
-To contact your and call 202-224-3121.
+To contact your house of representatives and state senators call 202-224-3121.